 Univeristy of California, Berkeley – Computational Modeling and Simulation Center (NHERI SimCenter)

-Do you want to create software that helps scientists understand how earthquakes, tsunamis and hurricanes affect cities, helps engineers design better buildings and bridges, or helps cities plan for natural hazards?
+Do you want to work on software that helps scientists understand how earthquakes, tsunami, and hurricanes affect cities, helps engineers design better buildings and bridges, and/or helps cities plan for natural hazards?
 The SimCenter is looking for multi-disciplinary teams of students (CS, civil engineers, city planners, social scientists) to participate in the development, testing, and demonstration of our Applications Framework.
 Join us at the SimCenter this summer and apply your programming skills (we’re here to help you) to work on a specialized and challenging project.
 While in the Bay Area, you’ll be working with experts in software development and modeling to expand the computational tools and educational resources required to mitigate the effects of earthquakes, tsunami, hurricanes, and other natural hazards on the built environment.

 The SimCenter develops software and advances computer simulation as part of the NHERI program.
-We’re writing new code to advance simulation capabilities and integrating exiting applications to move beyond loading scenarios of an individual building to enable simulation of regional response to multiple natural hazards.
-In the future, SimCenter software will enable modeling of multiple buildings, bridges and other infrastructure components in a region to natural hazard events as well as simulating the damage these structures sustain and the cost and time required for repair.
+We’re writing new code to streamline and enhance simulation capabilities that integrates exiting applications to move beyond loading scenarios of an individual building to enable simulation of entire regions to multiple natural hazards.
+SimCenter software also addresses community risk by estimating the damage sustained by these structures and the cost and time required for repair.
 Ultimately, the SimCenter software framework will enable engineers, and students like you, to develop better models that account for uncertainty quantification and learn about the societal impacts that windstorms, earthquakes, and tsunami pose to our cities.
 To realize this vision of simulation-enabled engineering, the SimCenter is also creating educational modules to teach students modeling techniques and simulation skills; these educational tools will help prepare students for research and professional practice.
 The SimCenter hosts summer interns to who are interested in conducting simulation-based research.
 Examples of past REU projects: